savanesoff/overdrag/README.md

 - `drag`: Triggered during dragging, on every drag motion with a mouse move.
 - `over`: Triggered when the mouse is over the element passed the control point sensors.
 - `out`: Triggered when the mouse moves out of the visible box of element excluding control point sensors.
-- `engaged`: Triggered when the element is engaged at visible box including controls sensors sensitivity threshold (active for dragging/resizing).
-- `disengaged`: Triggered when the element is disengaged (inactive for dragging/resizing) or mouse is outside control sensitive distance.
 - `controls-active`: Triggered when the control points are activated (edge of element) within control sensor area.
 - `controls-inactive`: Triggered when the control points are deactivated.
 - `control-right-update`: Triggered when the right control point position is updated.